freeradical13/freeradical13.github.io/index.md

 The main reason for describing elements in such a way has to do with [electron configuration][] patterns and the behaviors they may cause (described later).

 Rows are called periods and describe a new electron shell which accumulates on top of any previous periods' shells.
-This outermost shell is known as the [valence shell][] which generally contains the [valence electrons][] that may be reactive (ionized elements complicate this picture since they contain one less electron and effectively drop down a shell - for example, the Lithium cation - but the table is a conceptual starting point from neutral atoms).
+This outermost shell is known as the [valence shell][] which generally contains the [valence electrons][] that may be reactive (some ionized elements complicate this picture since they contain one less electron and effectively drop down a shell - for example, the Lithium cation - but the table is a conceptual starting point from neutral atoms).

 Columns are called groups and generally group by the number of valence electrons, and thus generally group by similar behavior.

-Each electron shell in an atom has a maximum number of electrons (<code>2×Shell_Number<sup>2</sup></code>) before the next shell starts.
+Each electron shell in an atom has a maximum number of electrons (<code>2×ShellNumber<sup>2</sup></code>) before the next shell starts.
 Each shell has a distinct energy level and is broken down into subshells which have a maximum number of electrons before the next subshell starts.
 Each subshell is broken down into orbitals of [up to 2 electrons][orbitalmax2e] each.
 Additional electrons fill empty orbitals in a sub-shell before pairing up with an electron in an existing orbital.
 A full orbital is called an [electron pair][].
-A [lone pair][] of electrons is an electron pair that is not shared with another atom.
+A [lone pair][] of electrons is a filled valence orbital of two electrons that are not shared with another atom (sometimes noted with a <code>:</code>).
 Electron configurations are represented by the accumulation of subshells up to the total number of electrons, with each subshell described by the shell number, followed by the subshell name, followed by the number of electrons in that subshell in a superscript.
 The subshell names are:

 * s: For groups 1 and 2 (or group 18 for Helium) only, at most 2 electrons.
 * p: Starting at period 2, for groups 13-18 only, at most 6 electrons.